-Martin currently advises and provides support in relation to implementation and on-going services for corporate benefit arrangements.
+Martin is a partner and senior client relationship manager.
+He currently advises and provides support in relation to implementation and on-going services for corporate benefit arrangements.

 He provides advice and consultancy support to corporate and trustee bodies in relation to their defined contribution (DC) pension arrangements.
 This includes scheme design, ongoing governance and member engagement.